 Interesting Facts: Turkey has one of the world's oldest and biggest malls - Istanbul's Grand Bazaar

-We spent a few days in Istanbul, where we encountered a head-spinning mix of east and west.
-We walked through busy covered markets, gapped at historic buildings like Hagia Sophia, and visited modern cafes and restaurants.
+We spent a few days in Istanbul, where we encountered a head-spinning mix of East and West.
+We walked through busy covered markets, gapped at historic buildings like Hagia Sophia, and visited modern cafés and restaurants.
 We also made side trips to ancient islands in the Sea of Marmara.

 Interesting Facts: Saint Nicholas was born far from the North Pole, in Patara, Turkey

 As a 16-year-old, I had an exciting adventure in Istanbul.
 I accidentally bumped into some friends from Kuwait at the campground, and we headed to town alone without adult supervision.

 We went to a café/bar where we were allowed to have drinks and watch belly dancers swaying to Turkish songs.

 We got lost on the way back to camp and hired a taxi with a kindly driver who led us back to camp.
 He waited in the cab while I snuck into the tent to grab cash from my sleeping father's wallet.